just-buildsystem/justbuild/doc/tutorial/third-party-software.md

 performance analysis; cross-compiling for a different target architecture), there are also legitimate reasons to use pre-built dependencies.
 The most prominent one is if your project is packaged as part of a larger distribution.
-For that reason, just also has (in `etc/import.prebuilt`) target files for all its dependencies assuming they are pre-installed.
+For that reason, just also has target files for all its dependencies assuming they are pre-installed.
 The reason why target files are used at all for this situation is twofold.